cyborg-prjkt/cash-flow/README.md

 ## 💰 Cash Flow Tracker

 A simple Python-based application to track **income and expenses**.
-This project helps you manage personal finance, monitor your cash flow, and generate reports.
+This project helps you manage personal finance and monitor your cash flow.
-Data is stored in a CSV file, making it easy to save, load, and analyze with spreadsheets.

 ---